 As an embedded practitioner-researcher, Natalie studied the work practices of a social technology consultancy business, The Ripple Effect Group (REG).
 Doing challenging empirical work, while at the same time deeply engaging with both the foundational knowledge of the discipline around technology implementation, as well as hermeneutic philosophical approaches, Natalie worked towards a novel conception of technology implementation as hermeneutic interpretation that puts people front and centre.

-Natalie was a passionate, independent thinker, and curious human being with a wisdom and depth of knowledge beyond her years, who did not shy away from questioning taken-for-granted assumptions.
+Natalie was a passionate, independent thinker, and a curious human being with a wisdom and depth of knowledge beyond her years, who did not shy away from questioning taken-for-granted assumptions.
 Her legacy will live on in those who worked with and were influenced by her.
 While her work is left sadly unfinished, her ideas will remain influential beyond her lifetime.
 Natalie passed away suddenly and unexpectedly in her sleep.